Ultimate Salinas Real Estate Investing Guide for 2026

 Buy and Hold

-At some point in the future, when the value of the asset has grown, the investor has the option of liquidating the investment property if that is to their advantage.
+At some point in the future, when the market value of the property has increased, the real estate investor has the advantage of liquidating the asset if that is to their advantage.

 Factors to Consider